y0uk1/Clicker-Empire-Game/README.md

 # Clicker Empire Game

-This is a simple game to earn money to become an empire.
+This is a simple game to earn money to build an empire.

 All you have to do is earning a lot of money.